AI made it dramatically easier for almost anyone to produce competent-looking work.

 The tool can handle the syntax.
 The professional still has to handle the consequences.

-The danger starts when someone mistakes the tool's output for their own competence and loses sight of what layer they are actually operating at.
+The risk starts when someone mistakes the tool's output for their own competence and loses sight of the layer they are actually operating on.

-If you cannot go deeper when it matters, you are not operating at a higher level of abstraction.
+If you cannot go deeper when the stakes require it, you are not operating at a higher level of abstraction.
 You are operating without a safety net and may not know it.

 The Invisible Skill Is Knowing When to Stop Trusting the Output

-The most important skill in working with AI is not prompting.
+The skill that separates useful AI work from risky AI work is not prompting.
 It is knowing when the output needs deeper scrutiny and having the domain knowledge to provide it.

 In many cases, it erodes it.
 The output is smooth, assertive, and well-formed whether the underlying reasoning is sound or not.
 The usual signals that something needs more attention are weaker than they used to be.